Variables

 - Persistent data storage: Global variables retain their values across multiple sessions and interactions.

-- Reusable data: These variables can be accessed and modified by different parts of the chatbot, allowing for centralized data management.
+- Reusable data: These variables can be accessed and modified by different parts of the AI-agent, allowing for centralized data management.

-- Data accessibility: Unlike journey variables, which are session-specific, global variables are available globally within the chatbot, meaning they can be used by any user and at any point in the conversation flow.
+- Data accessibility: Unlike journey variables, which are session-specific, global variables are available globally within the AI-agent, meaning they can be used by any user and at any point in the conversation flow.

 - Setting the global variable: